laa66/statly-backend-api/README.md

 ## To-do 💡

+- Develop functionality to find users in your area who matches the best with your library
-- Implement functionality for comparing user listening habits over the past 6 months/all time.
+- Implement functionality for comparing user listening habits over the past 6 months/all time
-- Implement functionality that will allow users to add friends and check their statistics
-- Develop 'Playlist-battle' functionality
-- Develop 'Silent-disco room' functionality
 - Integrate small web player into the React-app that can play user's top songs within the browser
 - Move Spotify-powered app from development mode to extended modem, enabling anyone to use Statly without needing to register for the beta